“In honor of those who have died, those left

 - We do not advise or advocate for those who have made complaints or brought lawsuits forward regarding their harmful experience.
 We do not automatically decline applicants who are or have been involved in lawsuits or the complaints process.
 However, our focus is partnering with care providers, managers and leaders which is not effective when the approach is adversarial or confrontational.

 - We do not use language that could create a barrier to partner with healthcare providers and organizations.
 We avoid terms like "negligence" and "incompetence," and we do not assign blame to individual practitioners, hospitals, nursing homes, regulatory bodies, or governments.

 - We treat one another and our partners with great courtesy and respect.
 We handle disagreements respectfully, without anger or personal attacks.

 Ultimately, PFPSC is right for you if you are a team player who shares our vision: Every patient safe.

 Completed applications will be reviewed by the Membership Group of PFPSC to ensure that individuals seeking membership meet the following criteria:

-Direct experience with an adverse event or harm as a patient, family member or friend; and/or
+- Have direct experience with an adverse event or harm as a patient, family member or friend;

-Be willing to work in partnership with governments, healthcare organizations, healthcare providers, and or policy makers to advance patient safety;
+- Be willing to work in partnership with governments, policy makers, healthcare organizations, healthcare providers to improve patient safety

-If membership is right for you email email@example.com to apply.
-While those with a keen interest in, and professional experience with, patient safety are welcome to apply for membership, we want to ensure that a majority of our members will always be those with direct experience of harm from healthcare either as patients themselves or as family members.
+If membership is right for you, please email email@example.com to apply.
+One of our team members will email you a short form to complete; after you return it, we will schedule a phone call with two of our experienced members to discuss if membership is a good fit.
+While those with a keen interest in, and professional experience with patient safety are welcome to apply for membership, we want to ensure that most of our members will always be those with direct experience of harm from healthcare either as patients themselves or as family members.

 For more information or to apply contact firstname.lastname@example.org or 1-866-421-6933.